Doing Business in Colombia

 There are, however, a number of opportunities.
 Colombia is a regional hub, with good access to all other South American nations and the USA, and it has duty free access to MERCOSUR, the Andean nations as well as Chile.

-Colombia also has the second most flexible labour market in Latin America and with 13 free trade agreements; it is one of the most open economies in Latin America.
+Colombia has 17 free trade agreements; it is one of the most open economies in Latin America.

 The USA and UK are the largest investors in Colombia and significant opportunities exist in a number of sectors.